 Promotes skin health

 Through environmental exposure, all sorts of toxins can become trapped underneath your skin.
-Steam rooms help solve that problem by using heat to open up your pores.
+Steam rooms help solve that problem by using heat to open your pores.

 The warm condensation rinses away the dirt and dead skin that can lead to breakouts.
 As a result, you may have clearer and more even-toned skin.